 - Hot God: Played with, as when Mary Katherine sees Jesus, He is a mixture of pictures she has seen of Jesus and important figures in her life, such as Skye.

-- Kissing Warm Up: Mary Katherine makes out with a tree trunk.
+- Kissing Warm-Up: Mary Katherine makes out with a tree trunk - and later on the pole of a stop sign.

 - Meaningful Name: The name of the town (see Bilingual Bonus), in relation to Mary Katherine constant interest in being kissed.